emenegro/enum2switch/README.md

 OS X action to generate a switch case from a given C/Objective-C enumeration.
 The generated action can be used in a service that uses the selected text as input and copies the output in the clipboard.

+A fully functional service can be downloaded from [here](https://www.dropbox.com/s/m9z0z72n2g5pvmt/Enum2Switch.zip).
+Double click on it to install and it will be accessible from the Services contextual menu, in every app.
+The generated switch will be copied in the clipboard.

 Example
 -------